Getting started with Decibri

 Install

-$ npm install decibri
+$ pip install decibri

 Quick start

 Each chunk contains 100 ms of audio by default (1,600 frames at 16 kHz).
 The output format is 16-bit signed integer PCM, little-endian, which is the standard input expected by most speech engines.
+In Python, iterate the Microphone directly; the with block calls stop() on exit.
+In Node.js, subscribe to the 'data' event and call mic.stop() when you are done.

 Record audio to a file